polygonhell/KubeTool/README.md

 * name

 ### push

 Push and launch a project on the cluster.

-Will create or update the projects StatefulSet, Service and Pods.
+Will create or update the projects StatefulSet, Service and Pods, any changed files will be copied to the k8's cluster and the pushCommand will be invoked.

     kt push

+### watch

+Push and launch a project on the cluster.

+Will create or update the projects StatefulSet, Service and Pods, copy changed files to the cluster and invoke the pushCommand.
+The files specified in the srcFiles part of the template are then monitored for changes, if any occur, changed files will be copied to the k8's cluster and if a watchCommand is specified it will be invoked on the pod.

+    kt watch

 ## Status

 Work in progress
-Currently NOT FUNCTIONAL
+Usable for simple projects